Pillar

 in lost revenue per year

 Based on 3 missed appointments per week at $250 average revenue per call.
-Your actual number depends on your trade, ticket size, and team size — but even at half this rate, the losses add up.
+Your actual number depends on your trade, ticket size, and team size.
+Even at half this rate, the losses add up.

-That $39,000 is only the direct revenue loss — the money you would have collected if the appointment had happened.
-It doesn't account for the cascade of secondary costs that follow every missed slot.
+That $39,000 is only the direct revenue loss, the money you would have collected if the appointment had happened.
+It leaves out the string of secondary costs that follow every missed slot.

 The hidden costs

 Direct revenue loss is easy to spot because it shows up on your books.
-The costs below don't, which makes them more dangerous.
-They drain margin without appearing on a single line item.
+The costs below never do, which is what makes them dangerous.
+They drain margin without landing on a single line item.

 Wasted drive time

-Your technician was routed to the site, burned fuel, and spent 20-30 minutes in transit before discovering the customer isn't there.
-At $30/hour loaded labor cost, three empty truck rolls per week cost roughly $4,700 per year.
+Your technician drives to the site, burns fuel, and spends 20-30 minutes in transit only to find nobody home.
+At $30/hour loaded labor cost, three empty truck rolls a week run about $4,700 a year.

 Opportunity cost

-The time slot that went to a no-show could have been filled by a paying customer.
-During peak season, that's revenue you can't recover because the capacity is gone.
+The slot a no-show took could have gone to a paying customer.
+In peak season that is revenue you never get back, because the capacity is already spent.

 Dispatcher rescheduling labor

-Rebooking a missed appointment takes 10-15 minutes of dispatcher time: calling the customer, finding a new slot, updating the schedule, notifying the technician.
-At 3 per week, that's roughly 2.5 hours of administrative labor weekly.
+Rebooking one missed appointment eats 10-15 minutes of dispatcher time: call the customer, find a new slot, update the schedule, notify the technician.
+At three a week, that is about 2.5 hours of admin work every week.

 Customer trust erosion

-Customers who experience a no-show on either side — they missed you, or you missed them — are significantly less likely to rebook.
-Each lost relationship represents months or years of future service calls that never happen.
+When an appointment falls through, whether they missed you or you missed them, customers are far less likely to book again.
+Every lost customer is months or years of future service calls that never happen.

 Cost typeEstimated annual impact